nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Return Value

 * address of the allocated space: success
-* 0: failure
+* 0: Failure

 Description

-Copies length characters at from (a location in the indicated SDR) to the memory location given by into.
-The data are copied from the shared memory region in which the SDR resides, if any; otherwise they are read from the file in which the SDR resides.
+Copies length characters from (a location in the indicated SDR) to the memory location given by into.
+The data are copied from the shared memory region in which the SDR resides, if any; otherwise, they are read from the file in which the SDR resides.

 ---